 Let’s have an honest discussion about the economics, practicality, and reality of conservation practices in times of farm stress.

 - Adam and Betsy Lasch, Wisconsin farmers

 Questions?
 Contact Amanda Gumbert

-This event is organized by a multi-state collaboration of land grant universities in Mississippi River Basin states of the Midwest and Mid-South, funded by the U.S. EPA under cooperative agreement MX – 00D87719.
+This series is organized by a multi-state collaboration of land grant universities in Mississippi River Basin states of the Midwest and Mid-South, funded by the U.S. EPA under cooperative agreement MX – 00D87719.
 Collaborating universities include Mississippi State University, University of Kentucky, University of Wisconsin-Madison, University of Arkansas, and University of Illinois.